BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Using_BIP39_in_Libwally.md

 ### Translate into a Seed

-There are some functions, such as `bip32_key_from_seed` (which we'll meet in the next section) that require you to have theseeddeed rather than the Mnemonic.
+There are some functions, such as `bip32_key_from_seed` (which we'll meet in the next section) that require you to have the seed rather than the Mnemonic.
 The two things are functionally identical: if you have the seed, you can generate the mnemonic, and vice-versa.

 If you need to generate the seed from your mnemonic, you just use the `bip39_mnemonic_to_seed` command:
 ```